Life Review: Why Looking Back Strengthens the Present and the Future

 The starting point for most life review work is simply telling your story — not in a clinical, structured way, but in the way that feels true.
 This might involve talking through key periods of your life chronologically, or it might begin with a particular memory or image that feels significant.
 The psychologist's role is to listen carefully, to ask questions that open things up rather than close them down, and to help you notice what your own story reveals about your values, your strengths, and your patterns.

 This process alone can be surprisingly powerful.
-Research suggests that the act of putting experience into narrative — giving it structure and language — is itself a mechanism of meaning-making, not merely a preparation for it (McLean et al., 2020).
+Research on narrative identity suggests that the act of putting experience into narrative — giving it structure, coherence, and language — is itself a mechanism of meaning-making, not merely a preparation for it (McLean et al., 2016).
+The way people construct and tell their life stories shapes how they understand themselves, and changes in the telling can produce changes in identity and wellbeing.

-This is also where life review connects with the growing body of research on posttraumatic growth — the finding that adversity, when met with the right support, can become a turning point for psychological growth, deeper relationships, and a clearer sense of purpose (Tedeschi et al., 2018).
+This integration is also where life review connects with the growing body of research on posttraumatic growth — the finding that adversity, when met with the right support, can become a turning point for deeper relationships, a clearer sense of purpose, and a broader sense of what is possible (Tedeschi et al., 2018).

 One of the most distinctive features of life review is its attention to identity — not just what happened to you, but who you have been, who you are now, and who you are becoming.
 This involves exploring the roles you have held across your life, the ways your sense of self has shifted, and the stories — some given to you by others, some you have written yourself — that have shaped how you see what is possible for you.

 Schema Therapy is particularly useful here.
-It helps make visible the long-standing patterns absorbed in early life — patterns that often become much clearer when you look back across your whole story.
+It helps make visible the long-standing patterns — known as early maladaptive schemas — that were often absorbed in childhood and adolescence and that continue to shape emotional responses, relationships, and self-perception across the lifespan.
 For many people, life review is the process that first reveals a pattern; schema therapy then provides the tools to understand where it came from and how to loosen its hold.
-A 2022 review by Videler et al. found schema therapy effective for long-standing emotional patterns and personality-related difficulties in older adults, making it a natural complement to the identity work that life review opens up.
+Videler et al. (2014) found schema therapy effective for long-standing emotional patterns and personality-related difficulties in older adults, demonstrating that these patterns remain clinically accessible and changeable later in life.

 For many people, this is where life review becomes genuinely transformative.
-The discovery that old stories — about being not enough, or too much, or past your prime — are not facts but patterns is often the beginning of something new.
+The discovery that old stories — about being not enough, or too much, or past your prime — are not facts but patterns, constructed early and reinforced over time, is often the beginning of something new.

 Creating something tangible